 5:00pm – Official AGM start

 Each member must register their name prior to the AGM.
-Eventbrite link will be posted here soon.
+Please Register HERE

 Please register online by June 3, 2022.
 You must register prior to the AGM to receive your unique link via email to access the meeting on June 9th.
 Attending the AGM is worth one non-IDCEC approved CEU.

 If you have questions about the online meeting or if you would like to assign your proxy vote to another Registered member, please email firstname.lastname@example.org.